TrellixVulnTeam/swahilipython_SCMU/Doc/howto/regex.rst

    {'first': 'Jane', 'last': 'Doe'}

 Named groups are handy because they let you use easily-remembered names, instead of having to remember numbers.
-Here's an example RE from the :mod:`imaplib` module::
+Here's an example RE kutoka the :mod:`imaplib` module::

    InternalDate = re.compile(r'INTERNALDATE "'